Keyboard shortcuts

 • the library value DetectionResult, serialized directly with serde_json

-• the CLI output file written by ringgrid detect --out ..., which flattens the same DetectionResult fields at the top level and may add a few CLI-only fields
+• the CLI output file written by ringgrid detect --out ..., which flattens the same DetectionResult fields at the top level and adds a nested diagnostics object plus a few CLI-only fields

 The primary payload is always detected_markers.
 Everything else describes the image, coordinate frames, optional board homography, and optional diagnostics.